lkoepsel/RPi_10C/README.md

 sudo nmcli dev wifi connect mpc-wifi password ""
 ```

+Then disconnect ethernet and cycle power

-#### 3. Use `sudo nmtui` to activate the mpc-wifi connection.
+#### 3. Connect via ethernet and use `sudo nmtui` to activate the mpc-wifi connection.

-Then disconnect ethernet and connect via wireless.
+Then disconnect ethernet and cycle power

-#### 4. Follow the Netplan concept [here](https://www.raspberrypi.com/news/cloud-init-on-raspberry-pi-os/)

-Try to create the proper config using `sudo netplan generate` or by adding *netplan-* to the beginning of the configuration.